breatheco-de/exercise-terminal-challenge/README.md

 > :exclamation: We strongly recomend the reading [The Command Line lesson](https://breatheco.de/en/lesson/the-command-line/) on the BreatheCode platform.

-The challenge is built for computers using the linux bash, use Cloud 9 or [Gitpod](https://gitpod.io) if you need a terminal in the cloud.
+💻The challenge is built for computers using the linux bash, use Cloud 9 or [Gitpod](https://gitpod.io) if you need a terminal in the cloud.

-## Students and Teachers must follow this step:
+## 👩‍🎓Students and Teachers must follow this step:

-#### 1) Students and the teacher must clone this repository:
 ```sh
 $ git clone https://github.com/breatheco-de/excercise-terminal-challenge.git
 ```
 Note: Your students don't know GIT, and that is ok.
 Please make them clone there project either way.

-## Only teachers must follow this step:
+## 🛑Only teachers must follow this step:

 #### 1) Install the packages.
 ```sh